Car shippers guide about transporting your vehicle

 Yes, it is, part of that job includes planning the logistics of their trips while still maintaining proper safety standards to ensure the care of your vehicle.

 Good service is the ability to maintain all of this despite whatever obstacles may stand in the way.

 Tips from the Carrier themselves:

 If you see them on the highway and there’s bad weather, keep in mind to:

-- Keep your distance: they can’t maneuver the truck as quick as you would with your car.
+- Keep your distance: they can’t maneuver the truck as quickly as you would in your car.

-Now, if at any point you’re wondering what’s the hold up with your transport, please contact our customer service department for updates.
+Now, if at any point you’re wondering what’s the hold up with your transport, please contact our car shippers guide customer service department for updates.
 Drivers can easily relay the information to them and focus on the safety and quality of the transport.